hesamshayegan/WarmUp/README.md

   On the frontend, while retrieving data from various tables didn't pose any issue, matching data for all users created a problem.
 This challenge resulted in difficulty in efficiently consolidating data for all users.

 - **Solution**:
   I overcame this issue by utilizing the concept of closures.
 I stored the required data in a variable within a closure, which allowed continued access to the data even after the loop had finished executing.
-This approach enabled the effective consolidation of data for all users, improving the efficiency of data retrieval and matching.
+This approach enabled the effective consolidation of data for all users, improving the efficiency of data retrieval and matching. (see lines 233-250 & 366-466 in the top-scores -> Rank )

 ## What I learned?